Objective Lens

 Given that light is such an important consideration the ambient light available in the environment you intend to be operating in can be a major factor.

-If you are in the open plains of central Australia on a bright Summer day your objective lens diameter will not need to be large.
-On the other hand if it is Winter time and close to dusk and you are hunting drop bears in Tasmania’s great South Western forests.
-Then you will likely need the biggest objective lens you can handle.
+On the other hand, if it is Winter time, close to dusk and you are hunting drop bears in Tasmania’s great South Western forests.
+Then you will likely need the biggest objective lens you can get your hands on.

 Adjustable Objective (AO) Lens